 Diocesan Companion Angola, London, Mozambique Association ALMA

-Using ALMA photographs from visual resources section from Mozambique showing people farming, gathering and selling food in markets, or Christian Aid or Oxfam Harvest resources.
+Use ALMA photographs from visual sources showing Mozambican people farming, gathering and selling food in markets, or Christian Aid or Oxfam Harvest resources.